 If there is water under the foundation, roots can dry out shrinkable clay soils.
 This indirectly causes damage by contributing to the depletion of soil moisture which can cause the foundation to recede into the ground.
 However, this situation is uncommon and old age is a more likely culprit in foundation damage.

 In the book The Hidden Life of Trees, Peter Wohlleben busts the myth that the tree’s roots are attracted to water from water pipes.
 He shows that the more likely case why they’re attracted to the pipes is that they generally have looser ground, which allows for more air and space for root growth.
-The extra water is more of a bonus.
+The water is more of a bonus.

 If there isn’t enough space in your yard, a dwarf fruit tree is a good option that doesn’t require as much space as its full-sized counterpart.